 Some people inevitably spend a lot of time in a sitting or lying position.
 Most of them keep moving and shifting a little, consciously or subconsciously.
-But people who are extremely weak, paralyzed or unconscious may sit or lie motionless in the same position for a very long time.
+But people who are extremely weak, paralyzed or unconscious may instead sit or lie motionless in the same position for a very long time.
 This puts them at greater risk of developing pressure ulcers (also called bedsores or pressure sores).

 If your body weight constantly “squashes” your skin in these places when you are sitting or lying, not enough blood can get through to provide oxygen and nutrients.
 The skin becomes thinner, and it may gradually die over time.
-This creates an open wound that is especially sensitive when you sit or lie on it.Pressure ulcers: Places where they commonly develop in people lying down
+This creates a wound that is especially painful when you sit or lie on it.

 Pressure ulcers: Places where they commonly develop in people sitting